michaelrgarcia/transfer-vision/README.md

 ![image](https://github.com/user-attachments/assets/8ce1462d-fd6f-4c67-8885-243f58dcdbe8)

-Some of these may be very specific, but people often have specific goals for what major they'd like to transfer into.
+These may be very specific, but people often have specific goals for what major and school they'd like to transfer into.
 UC/CSU institutions tend to recommend completing as many lower division requirements as possible prior to transfer.
-In fact, some majors may *require* all requirements to be met prior to transfer.
+In fact, some may *require* all requirements to be met prior to transfer.